An Introduction to Geometric Topology

 \begin{prop} We have $L(\gamma) \geqslant i(\gamma, \lambda)$ and the equality holds $\Longleftrightarrow$ $\gamma$ forms no bigon with any leaf of $\lambda$. \end{prop} \begin{proof} We follow the proof of Theorem \ref{bigono:teo}.
 Let $\tilde \lambda$ be the counterimage of $\lambda$ in $\matH^2$.
 A lift $\tilde\gamma$ of $\gamma$ has distinct endpoints in $\partial \matH^2$ and $\tilde \gamma$ must intersect the leaves of $\tilde\lambda$ whose endpoints are linked with them.
 The curve $\tilde \gamma$ intersects each such leaf only once and no other leaf $\Leftrightarrow$ $\tilde \gamma$ forms no bigon with any leaf of $\tilde \lambda$ $\Leftrightarrow$ $\gamma$ forms no bigon with any leaf of $\lambda$. \end{proof}

-\begin{prop} If $\lambda \in \calML$ is full, we have $i(\lambda, \alpha)>0$ for every current $\alpha$ that is not a measured sublamination of $\lambda$. \end{prop} \begin{proof} If $i(\lambda, \alpha)=0$ then every line $l$ in the support of $\alpha$ is either a leaf of $\lambda$ or an infinite diagonal in some complementary ideal polygon; a diagonal would be an atomic point, but this is excluded because atomic points project to closed geodesics. \end{proof}
+\begin{prop} If $\lambda \in \calML$ is full, we have $i(\lambda, \alpha)>0$ for every current $\alpha$ that is not a measured sublamination of $\lambda$. \end{prop} \begin{proof} If $i(\lambda, \alpha)=0$ then every line $l$ in the support of $\alpha$ is either a leaf of $\lambda$ or an infinite diagonal in some complementary ideal polygon; a diagonal would be an atomic point in $\alpha$ that would cover a closed geodesic and could be added to $\lambda$ contradicting Proposition \ref{at:most:two:prop}. \end{proof}